+Building an integrated primary care model isn’t for the faint of heart.
+It’s a significant undertaking that strains even the most sophisticated organizations.
 In many cases, it requires building completely new capabilities that do not exist within your organization.
-We recommend creating a detailed plan that outlines the people, resources, and processes that will be required to both build and then operate the primary care solution.
+Vera Whole Health recommends creating a detailed plan that outlines the people, resources, and processes that will be required to both build and then operate the primary care solution.
 Thus, you can:

 Another key consideration is how much you will separate the effort to build and operate the primary care model from your core plan administration business model.
 The best option for efficiency and reduced disruption is to completely separate the two operationally, requiring you to effectively run two separate businesses.

 Different primary care partners are going to offer different levels of control.
 You need to decide what level of control and customization your organization needs.
-If you’re willing to cede some control, a payer can likely find efficiencies with a partner as well as the level of customization needed.
+If you’re willing to cede some control, a payer can likely find efficiencies with a partner, as well as the level of customization needed.

-The best partners will balance the needs of payers to customize their care delivery without sacrificing proven best practices that allow them to improve member experience and quality of care.
+The best partners balance the needs of payers to customize their care delivery without sacrificing proven best practices that allow them to improve member experience and quality of care.

-There is no doubt that building a primary care solution will be more expensive, take longer, and cause more disruption to a payer’s existing business model.
-The other main argument beyond control (addressed in the question above) is the argument that you know your member panels better than anyone else and therefore should be able to build the model that serves them best.
-But what if this wasn’t true?
+There is no doubt that building a primary care solution is more expensive, takes longer, and causes more disruption to a payer’s existing business model.
+However, payers sometimes argue that they know their member panels better than anyone else, therefore they should be able to build the model that serves them best.